How snow days make the argument for IT reform

 Without IT reform, federal CIOs are challenged when looking to modernize their IT systems to provide workers the systems they need to perform their job functions remotely.
 If successful, IT reform will help CIOs be more innovative and support them in acquiring the technology needed cheaper and faster, resulting in increased productivity by employees.

-Ben Marglin is a principal at Booz Allen Hamilton, where he focuses on strategic IT consulting in areas including governance, strategic planning, portfolio and investment management, and enterprise architecture.
+Ben Marglin is a Principal/Director at Booz Allen Hamilton, where he focuses on strategic IT consulting in areas including digital transformation, acquisition, governance, strategic planning, and portfolio management.